-The Jamboard software is included as part of Google Drive and G Suite.
+The Jamboard software is included as part of Google Drive and Google Workspace.
 You can also sign up for a free account.
 The hardware is $4,999 for the starter electronic whiteboard kit with wall mount, plus an annual maintenance fee of $600.
 Google offers a special deal for educators.
 Make collaborating on ideas easy no matter where you are.
 Sign up for Jamboard.

 Chrome Extensions: Best for Project Managers

 Chrome is one of the most popular web browsers because Google has worked to make it easily compatible with most programs.
 Companies and individuals have created useful tools that work as an extension within Google Chrome.
 As a result, not only do project management software companies like Asana and Trello have extensions for Chrome that establish connectivity even when not in their app, but third-party companies sometimes create their own apps to increase the functionality of these web-based programs through the Chrome browser.

 Very often Chrome apps tie the project management program to some other kind of software app such as charting tools for making Gantt charts.
 Thus, while the extensions themselves are always free, you may have to purchase a plan for the specific software application in order to get the Chrome extension utility you need.

 You can find a multitude of Chrome extensions for project management.
 Below are some of the examples you can find to help you manage projects.
 Many come from third-party developers, adding project functionality to Google Workspace.

 Here are a few popular project management tools that offer Google Chrome extensions: